 $ python -m py_compile File1.py File2.py File3.py ...

-Or, for Interactive Compilation of files
+- Or, for Interactive Compilation of files

 $ python -m py_compile -

 - Using compileall in Terminal: This command will automatically go recursively into sub directories and make .pyc files for all the python files it finds.

 $ python -m compileall

-This article is contributed by Shubham Bansal.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+Note: The compileall and py_compile module is part of the python standard library, so there is no need to install anything extra to use it.
+References: 1. https://docs.python.org/3/library/py_compile.html 2. https://docs.python.org/2/library/compileall.html 3.
+Effbot If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.